mmaraja/bastardsdogwear/plugins/woo-stripe-payment/readme.txt

 6. Configuration pages
 7. Payment options at top of checkout page for easy one click checkout
 8. Edit payment gateways on the product page
+9. Stripe Link for high conversion

 == Changelog ==
+= 3.3.24 - 7/5/22 =
+* Fixed - Remove payment intent from session when intent's status is processing
+* Updated - If payment intent's status transitions to requires_payment_method, update order status to pending
+* Added - Filter wc_stripe_asynchronous_payment_method_order_status which can be used to change the order's status before redirect to payment page like Sofort, etc
+* Added - Filter wc_stripe_get_api_error_messages which can be used to customize error messages = 3.3.23 - 6/27/22 =
+* Fixed - Conflict with the WooCommerce Pay Trace plugin
+* Updated - Billing phone required if Stripe payment form card design used.
+* Updated - Improved WooCommerce Blocks Link integration
+* Updated - Check terms and conditions on when Plaid ACH button clicked on checkout page = 3.3.22 - 6/16/22 =
+* Updated - WC Tested up to 6.6
+* Fixed - Error that could be triggered on plugins page if WooCommerce deactivated
+* Fixed - WooCommerce Blocks Link integration autofill of shipping address = 3.3.21 - 6/4/22 =
+* Fixed - Error on checkout page when Payment Element is active and saved card used for payment
+* Fixed - Don't hide "save card" checkbox when Link is active on checkout page
+* Updated - Improved Payment Element integration with WooCommerce Blocks = 3.3.20 - 6/3/22 =
+* Added - PaymentElement for card payments
+* Added - Link with Stripe which uses the PaymentElement to increase conversion rates
+* Added - Additional messaging for the installments option located on the Advanced Settings page
+* Added - Loader on Blocks ACH when initializing Plaid
+* Added - Ability to delete connection to Stripe account on API Settings page
+* Added - payment_intent.requires_action event for OXXO and Boleto
+* Fixed - ACH fee option not being included in order on checkout page
+* Fixed - Correctly display AfterPay messaging on product pages if prices are shown including tax = 3.3.19 - 4/7/22 =
+* Added - Support for installments for Mexico based accounts
+* Added - Afterpay messaging in order summary of Checkout Block
+* Fixed - GPay gateway 3DS error where authentication screen wasn't appearing.
 = 3.3.18 =
 * Fixed - Elementor template editor error when Woofunnels Checkout design is being edited in Admin.
 * Updated - Mini cart code so it's more fault tolerant when using 3rd party mini-cart plugins.